Dr. J. Ligon Duncan III

 Duncan has given academic lectures and addresses widely, including the following: the University of Edinburgh, New College; the Free Church of Scotland College (now Edinburgh Theological Seminary); Rutherford House (Edinburgh Scotland); Beeson Divinity School, Birmingham, Alabama; Belhaven University (Jackson, MS), the Presbyterian Theological College, Melbourne, Australia, the University of Chester, England, national and regional meetings of the Evangelical Theological Society; the annual national meetings of the North American Patristic Society; the annual national meeting of the Social Science History Association (Atlanta, GA, 1994); International Theological Seminary (of LA, CA in Hong Kong); he has given the Mullins Lectures at the Southern Baptist Theological Seminary (Louisville, KY, 2004), the den Dulk Lectures, Westminster Theological Seminary, California, and the Adams Lectures, Southeastern Baptist Theological Seminary (Wake Forest, NC, 2011).

-Ligon and his wife Anne have two adult children (Sarah Kennedy, who teaches school in South Carolina, and Jennings, who studies at Mississippi State University) and reside in Jackson, Mississippi.
+Ligon and his wife Anne have two adult children (Sarah Kennedy, who teaches school in South Carolina, and Jennings, who studies at RTS Jackson) and reside in Jackson, Mississippi.

 - The Gospel as Center (contributing author), Crossway, 2012.